Wikipedian in residence: Developing interest

 In January 2013, the Gerald R. Ford Presidential Library became the first presidential library to hire a Wikipedian in residence, when they hired Michael Barera, a master's student at the University of Michigan.
 In September 2013, the National Archives and Records Administration became the first organisation to employ a permanent full-time Wikipedian in residence when it hired Dominic McDevitt-Parks to join its Office of Innovation in that capacity.

 In March 2014, Harvard University posted a job listing seeking applicants to be their Wikipedian in residence at the Houghton Library.
 In October 2014, the University of Victoria Libraries announced that in collaboration with the Electronic Textual Cultures Lab (ETCL) and the Federation for the Humanities and Social Sciences that Christian Vandendorpe had been named honorary resident Wikipedian in residence for the 2014/2015 academic year.
-Dr. Constance Crompton took on the role from 2014 to 2016, followed by Dr. Erin Glass from 2019 to 2020 and Silvia Gutiérrez De la Torre from 2020 to 2021.
+Constance Crompton took on the role from 2014 to 2016, followed by Erin Glass from 2019 to 2020 and Silvia Gutiérrez De la Torre from 2020 to 2021.

 By 2016, more than 100 Wikipedians had taken part in the role, most of whom were paid by either the institution where they work or a Wikimedia-related organization, and others as volunteers.
-In 2018 Mike Dickison became the "Wikipedian at large" in New Zealand, which included a number of residencies at various institutions throughout the country, such as the Auckland Museum.
+From July 2018 to June 2019 Mike Dickison was the first "Wikipedian at large", undertaking many short residencies at various institutions throughout the New Zealand, such as Wellington City Archives, the University of Canterbury, and Auckland Museum.

 Reception

 One such advertised post has been reported positively by others as being a "unique opportunity to help enrich Wikipedia and its sister projects and share with the world ... resources and knowledge."
-Conversely, journalist Andrew Orlowski criticized another advertised post as a waste of government funds.
+Conversely, British journalist Andrew Orlowski criticized another advertised post as a waste of government funds.
 In 2013, a part-time temporary position was advertised by the National Library of Scotland and was noted as being "the first large-scale partnership" between a Scottish institution and Wikimedia UK.
 This initiative was followed by the University of Edinburgh, where a Wikimedian in residence was appointed in December 2015.